rottiakash/SSCD_Function_Parser/README.md

 # SS&CD Project

 ## Steps to run
-Make sure LEX and YACC is installed
+Make sure LEX,YACC and python3 is installed

 To install on Ubuntu using apt package manager:
 ```sh